Sophisticated and small versus simple and sizeable: When does it pay off to introduce drifting coefficients in Bayesian VARs?: Introduction

+To sum up this discussion, applied researchers face a trade-off.
+On the one hand, using large data sets alleviates the risk of missing important information that might be relevant for macroeconomic forecasting.
+On the other hand, estimating sophisticated models such as TVP-VARs in large dimensions is extremely challenging, and the risk of overfitting is further intensified.
+Table \ref{tab:overview} provides a summary of the pros and cons of these different general modeling strategies.

-In an empirical exercise, we examine the forecasting properties of the TVP-VAR-SV equipped with our proposed shrinkage priors using three well-known data sets for the Euro area (EA), the United Kingdom (UK) and the United States (US).
-We evaluate the merits of our model approach relative to a set of other forecasting models, most notably a constant parameter Bayesian VAR with SV and a TVP-VAR with a weakly informative shrinkage prior.
-Since the size of the information set could play a crucial role in assessing whether time-variation is necessary, we investigate for each data set a small model that features 3 variables, a moderately sized one with 7 variables and a large model with 15 variables.
-Our results are three-fold: First, we show that the proposed TVP-VAR-SV shrinkage models improve one-step ahead forecasts.
-Allowing for time variation and using shrinkage priors leads to smaller drops in forecast performance during the global financial crisis -- a finding that is also corrob orated by looking at model weights in a dynamic model selection exercise.
-Second, comparing the proposed priors we find that the DL prior shows a strong performance in small-scale applications, while the NG prior outperforms using larger information sets.
-This is driven by the higher degree of shrinkage the NG prior provides which is especially important for large scale applications.
-Last, we demonstrate that the larger the information set the stronger the forecast performance of a simple, constant parameter VAR with SV.
-However, also here the NG-VAR-SV model turns out to be a valuable alternative providing forecasts that are not far off those of the constant parameter competitor.
-To allow for different models at different points in time, we also discuss the possibility of dynamic model selection.
+In this paper, we explore this relationship empirically by considering three well-known data sets for the euro area (EA), the United Kingdom (UK) and the United States (US).
+We consider VARs that differ in terms of their model dimensions.
+Specifically, we consider for each data set a small model that features 3 variables, a moderately sized one with 7 variables and a large model with 15 variables.
+To focus on the relationship between model size and complexity, we differentiate between models that feature constant and drifting parameters.
+In both specifications, we assume that the shocks are heteroskedastic and follow an SV model.
+To control for overfitting, two recent shrinkage priors, the Normal-Gamma (NG) prior \citep{griffin2010inference} and the Dirichlet-Laplace (DL) prior \citep{bhattacharya2015dirichlet}, are used to induce shrinkage in our different model specifications.

+Our results are threefold: First, we show that the proposed TVP-VAR-SV shrinkage models improve one-step ahead forecasts.
+Allowing for time variation and using shrinkage priors leads to smaller drops in forecast performance during the global financial crisis -- a finding that is also corroborated by looking at model weights in a dynamic model selection exercise.
+Second, comparing the proposed priors, we find that the DL prior shows a strong performance in small-scale applications, while the NG prior outperforms using larger information sets.
+This is driven by the higher degree of shrinkage the NG prior provides, which is especially important for large scale applications.
+Last, we demonstrate that the larger the information set, the stronger the forecast performance of a simple, constant parameter VAR with SV.
+However, also here, the NG-VAR-SV model turns out to be a valuable alternative, providing forecasts that are not far off those of the constant parameter competitor.
+To allow for different models at different points in time, we also discuss the possibility of dynamic model selection \citep{Koop2009}.